FAQ – Why hire a piano mover instead of using a household mover that says they can move your piano?

 What makes you think that you are spending more money?

 For some people, hiring a piano mover is actually cheaper.
-This of course, will depend on how a household mover quotes the piano.
-Pianos are almost always a separate item on the household movers quote and can be even more expensive then hiring a professional piano mover.
-Why you ask?
-Because a lot of them have no real interest in moving pianos and the risk of damage is too great.
+This will depend on how a household mover quotes the piano.
+Pianos are almost always a separate item on the household mover quote and can be even more expensive than hiring a professional piano mover.
+Why, you ask?
+A lot of them have no real interest in moving pianos, and the risk of damage is too great, which is factored into the quotation.

-On top of that, most people forget about the intangible costs and about their personal stress.
-While on paper, it might look cheaper, you are making a big assumption that everything goes right on your move.
+On top of that, most people forget about the intangible costs and their personal stress.
+While on paper, it might look cheaper; you are making a BIG assumption that everything goes right on your move.
 What about when the piano move goes wrong because you have the wrong person doing it?
 When you start factoring repairs to your piano or home after an accident occurs, was it really cheaper?
 Do you really want that stress?
-How much do you think it costs to repair a chip on your piano, a hole in your wall, or a scratch on your floor.
+How much does repairing a chip on your piano, a hole in your wall, or a scratch on your floor cost?
 Is it even repairable?
-Was it really worth the stress of having to deal with these things afterwards?
-We are not saying that piano movers do not make mistakes and never damage anything, far from it.
-Every experienced mover has made some mistakes in the past while they were learning the trade.
-If anyone tells you that they have not damaged anything, find someone else, they are either lying straight to your face or so new to the moving industry they have not had a chance to make a real mistake yet.
-Either way, probably not who you are looking for.
+Was it worth the stress of dealing with these things afterwards?
+We are not saying that piano movers do not make mistakes and never damage anything.
+Far from it, everyone makes mistakes and has accidents.
+Every experienced mover has made some mistakes in the past while they were learning their trade.
+If anyone tells you that they have not damaged anything, I would immediately find someone else to do it.
+They are either lying straight to your face or so new to the moving industry that they have not had a chance to make a real mistake yet.
+Either way, it’s probably not who you are looking for.

 Customers like yourself tell us regularly: Good piano movers make piano moving look easy.
-Customers like yourself, have told us many times in the past that piano movers make it look a lot easier then other people doing it and that there is no real comparison between who is better at it.
+Customers like yourself have told us many times in the past that piano movers make it look a lot easier than other people doing it and that there is no real comparison between who is better at it.
 If piano movers are making it look easy, it most likely means they know what they are doing.
-If they know what they are doing, the odds of them doing something wrong or damaging anything goes down significantly.
-At the end of the day, a damage free move, is the cheapest move.
+If they know what they are doing, the odds of them doing something wrong or damaging anything significantly decrease.
+At the end of the day, a damage-free move is the cheapest move.

 Lastly…

-I want to stress that this page is not a knock on household movers and how bad they are at moving things.
+I want to stress that this page is not a knock-on household movers and how bad they are at moving things.
 On the contrary, household movers are very good at what they do best: moving your house.
 That includes standard household furniture like couches, chairs, tables, bedroom sets and lots of boxes.
-They handle these items everyday and have a lot of experience doing exactly that.
-That is why you and everyone else, hires them.
-Where they struggle is with items that are NOT standard in every household or require more specialized equipment and technic.
-Those items are the ones you would want a specialist to handle, like a piano.
+They handle these items daily and have a lot of experience doing that.
+That is why you and everyone else hire them.
+They struggle with items that are NOT standard in every household or require more specialized equipment and techniques to do it.
+You would want a specialist to handle those items, like a piano.
 This is why piano movers exist.

-Lastly, lets apply some basic common sense.
+Lastly, let’s apply some basic common sense.
 If household movers across the moving industry were known for being good at moving pianos, I guarantee you that piano movers would cease to exist.
-The fact that they have not, and piano movers have existed for decades; I think that tells you all you really need to know for making a good decision and answers your question.
+The fact that they have not and that piano movers have existed for decades tells you all you need to know to make a good decision and answer your original question.